PRISISM/gamestack/README.md

 * Giant Bomb API

 ### Lessons Learned
-This was my first approach at Node and building larger scale web applications in general.
+This was my first approach at Node and building larger scale web applications from what I was used to.
 These were a few of the lessons I learned from this small project.

 * Structure the application, including routes, from the very start.
 * Front-end frameworks like React or Angular would have made this a lot easier and less straining on the server side.